Fez, Morocco, June 2013 As part of the sacred music festival, a forum is dedicated…

-We descend from the Chiado district on little streets to the Baixa, and shop for a skirt in that mustard color of the Portuguese Rope Factory, then shoes of supple Portuguese leather, and consider linen jackets in impossible shades of pistachio and faded periwinkle.
+We descend from the Chiado district on little streets to the Baixa, and shop for a skirt in that mustard color of the Portuguese Rope Factory, followed by shoes of supple Portuguese leather, and consider linen jackets in impossible shades of pistachio and faded periwinkle.

 The first time I ate Açorda de Marisco here, I became a devoted patron of this place frequented by foreign visitors, locals, young people, lone poets.
 The dish—a shellfish stew based in bread and garlic broth—is served in a bowl that can be shared by two, and with Vinho Verde, the light, sparkly wine of the north, the early afternoon passes.

-Leaving the central area of the city behind for a park, the Jardim de Estrela, we find the rejuvenating quiet and absolute stillness of heat, and lay ourselves down in a secluded grotto to swoon a bit—those brief lapses of consciousness during which a whole hour can pass.
-If we are lucky, we might see an aranhão, a big spider—one of those eight-limbed human creatures with two heads and two sets of arms, each twined round the other—which inhabit discrete corners of public parks, often near fountains, reminding my companion that there is no place in most crowded family apartments to snuggle with your sweetheart.
+Leaving the central area of the city behind for a park, the Jardim de Estrela, we find the rejuvenating quiet and absolute stillness of heat, and sit ourselves down in a secluded grotto to swoon a bit—those brief lapses of consciousness during which a whole hour can pass.
+If we are lucky, we might see an aranhão, a spider—one of those eight-limbed human creatures with two heads and two sets of arms and legs, each twined round the other—which inhabit discrete corners of public parks, often near fountains, reminding my companion that there is no place in most crowded family apartments in Lisbon to snuggle with your sweetheart.

-Or you hear the story told in an old song, “Fado do Embuçado,” Fado of the Hooded Figure, which tells of a time when a fadista would come to the taverna each night and sing, always concealing his face under a hood.
-Finally, one night, a member of the audience demanded that the singer must reveal his identity.
+Or you hear the story told in an old song, “Fado do Embuçado,” Fado of the Hooded Figure, which tells of a time when a fadista came to the taverna each night and sang, always concealing his face under a hood.
+Finally, one night, a member of the audience demanded that the singer reveal his identity.
 After he had sung, and charmed everyone, and left tears standing in many eyes, he lifted his hood, and it was the king himself.

 At the moment the street lights come on, we find ourselves in Cascais, west from Lisbon along the Tejo River, where it opens up into the Atlantic Ocean, sitting on the terrace of the Hotel Baia, watching twilight steal the colors of the fishermen’s boats and throw them up into the clouds.
 Boats and yachts at anchor swing and point upriver.
 Crowds of people mingle and promenade.
 Waiters whirl over the marble terrace with their trays tilted at that slight angle that assures us the sky will now finish drinking the light.

 “Green,” he sings, “large moon, and the large guitars.”
-His voice rings out over the PA system and the heart stops, full of centuries of dust and rivers and gold.
+His voice rings out over the PA system and the heart stops, full of centuries of dust and rivers of gold.

-Just as we resolve to stay and hear the concert, down comes an unexpected rain, in fat slow drops that become more rapid until laughter rings out over the terrace and dozens of people scoop up bags, their periodicals and writing equipment.
-That little phrase of notes becomes a permanent tease, an unfinished concert that has infected me with uncertainty.
-I will never find out how happy I would have been, or who the singer was.
+Just as we resolve to stay and hear the concert, down comes an unexpected rain, in fat slow drops that become more rapid until laughter rings out over the terrace and dozens of people scoop up bags, periodicals, writing tools.
+That little phrase of notes becomes a permanent tease, an unfinished concert that infects me with uncertainty.
+I will never find out how happy I might have been, or who the singer was.
 Or what would have happened to my life afterward.
 Fate.

 As we head into the night, driving past old boulevards that lead to the river, we pass the Praça do Commercio, then suddenly left, diving into the Alfama.
 The streets immediately narrow, the buildings close in.

-The Alfama keeps its link to the Moorish inhabitants who were here before the Portuguese.
-It is close to the harbor.
-Sailors have always lived here, centuries of sailors longing for the sea, and women longing for their sailors.
+The Alfama district keeps its link to the Moorish inhabitants who were here before the Portuguese.
+Close to the harbor, sailors have always lived here… centuries of sailors longing for the sea, and women longing for their sailors.

-From the Alfama we wander to the Bairro Alto district and further, ending up in a room off the aqueduct, where amphora sit in niches lit by blue neon.
+From the Alfama we wander to the Bairro Alto district and further on to Lapa, ending up in a room inside the aqueduct itself, where amphora rest in niches lit by blue neon.
 I am told this is the old counting room, where medieval Lisboans were summoned to pay their taxes, with the encouragement of chains and maces.
 In the venerable stone room, women dressed in medieval costumes carry plates of flaming chorizo above their heads as they make their way along the rows of linen-covered tables.
-Fadistas and their musicians and friends come here to gossip, sing, eat, smoke.
+Fadistas and their musicians and friends come here after their performances elsewhere to gossip, eat, smoke, and only if they feel like it, sing.
 Faces come and go; small dramas unfold in in all directions.
-There is much bantering; stories unfold that speed up the precious remaining hour of the night, and slow down the pulse.
+There is much bantering; stories are referenced that speed up the precious remaining hour of the night, and slow down the pulse.